Dispatch & Tracking Solutions (DTS)

 business model and completed the purchase of DTS in May of that year.

 under the DTS name.
+At that time, Morgan Hill was appointed Managing Director.
 The objective was to realize the plan of bringing two complimentary solutions into a single brand

 and product line.